shanapu/MyJailbreak/README.md

     - Jihad - (Ts got suicde bombs to kill all CTs)
     - Knife - (FFA Knifefight with switchable grav, ice, and TP)
     - Freeday - (auto on first round/damage disabled)

+work in progress!
+Files been updated ~daily so have a look at the last commits.
+No guarantee everything works well, but it should ;) the uploaded compiled smxs may no uptodate! hav a look to the commits!
+This is my first public project. please note that the code may is messy, stupid and inconseqent.
+I would be happy and very pleased if you wannt to join this project as equal collaborator.
+If you own a feature or extention for Jail/Warden that would fit in, i would be happy when you share it with us.

 ### Credits: